 Notice that the significant change the CACI program introduced was who needs to review pilots’ medical documentation, not what needs to be reviewed.

 For every CACI condition, the FAA provides a “worksheet” to be used as a reference for the AME.
-Some required certain laboratory studies.
+Some require certain laboratory studies.
 Others specify imaging studies or other specialized tests.
 What they all have in common is this opening statement on the first line under the title:

 “To determine the applicant’s eligibility for certification, the AME must review a current detailed clinical progress note generated from a clinic visit with the treating physician.”
 [2]

 Even the most ardent critic of the FAA would have trouble finding ambiguity in that statement.
-Sure, “current” and “detailed” are subject to interpretation, but the FAA clearly shows that AMEs are not to take pilots at their word regarding their medical care simply.
+Sure, “current” and “detailed” are subject to interpretation, but the FAA clearly instructs that AMEs are not to take pilots at their word regarding their medical care simply.
 They need to see a note from your doctor that provides information about your condition and how they treat it.

 The AME Exam is a Checkride